10 Alarming Predictions for Deep Learning in 2018

 - A Majority of Deep Learning Hardware Startups will Fail

 Many Deep Learning hardware startup ventures will begin to finally deliver their silicon in 2018.
-These will all be mostly busts because they will forget to deliver good software to support their new solutions.
-These firms have as their DNA, hardware.
+However, these startups will mostly be busts because they will forget to deliver good software to support their new solutions.
+These firms have hardware as their DNA.
 Unfortunately, in the DL space, software is just as important.
 Most of these startups don’t understand software and don’t understand the cost of developing software.
-These firms may deliver silicon, but nothing will ever run on them!
+Thus, these firms may deliver silicon, but nothing will ever run on them!

 The low hanging fruit that employs systolic array solutions has already been taken, so we won’t have the massive 10x performance upgrade that we found in 2017.
 Researchers will start using these tensor cores not only for inference, but also to speed up training.